2 Corinthians 3

 2 Corinthians 3:7-11The Old Covenant's Fading Light

 7But if the ministration of death, written and engraven in stones, was glorious, so that the children of Israel could not stedfastly behold the face of Moses for the glory of his countenance; which glory was to be done away: 8How shall not the ministration of the spirit be rather glorious?
 9For if the ministration of condemnation be glory, much more doth the ministration of righteousness exceed in glory.
-10For even that which was made glorious had no glory in this respect, by reason of the glory that excelleth: for that which was done away is glorious, but that which remaineth is more glorious.
+10For even that which was made glorious had no glory in this respect, by reason of the glory that excelleth.

 The old covenant is called the “ministration of death.”
-This is not a slur.
 Death here means what the law brings: the knowledge of sin, the pronouncement of guilt, the condition of being condemned.
 And yet it was written by God's own finger into stone.
 It is holy and true.
 But it brings death because the law shows you what you cannot do, without giving you the power to do it.

 The new covenant is called the “ministration of righteousness.”
-Not the declaration of what you have failed to do, but the impartation of what Christ has done for you and the Spirit is doing in you.
-This is why its glory exceeds: it does not merely tell you the standard; it transforms you into the likeness of the standard.
+It imparts what Christ has done for you and what the Spirit is doing in you.
+This is why its glory exceeds: it transforms you into the likeness of the standard.

 2 Corinthians 3:12-15The Veil That Blinds